 Overall, there were 181 posts (text, video, and photos) by the DOT and 459 posts by other users during this period in the 30 discussion threads.
 The average length of threads is 20.65 posts, with a standard deviation of 52.71.
-Eighteen of the 30 threads were begun by DOT users, and the rest by other users.
-Seventeen threads out of 30 contain at least one post by both the DOT and other users, with the DOT taking an average of 2.77 days and a median of two days to respond to posts by other users (the sites are: Egypt Sons, Al-Saha, Aljazeera, Maktoob, RT, Moheet, Yabdoo, PALDF, and National Kuwait).
-Seven threads were started by the DOT by posting either the text of the speech or a summary or video of it, and have responses from other users but no other DOT posts (the sites are: Egypt Sons, Al-Saha, Ikbis, Youtube, Alsharq Alawsat, Flickr, and Maktoob).
-Three threads were started by the DOT by posting the speech but have no posts by other users (on Maktoob, Montada, and Maghress).
-And on three threads started by other users, the only posts by the DOT are of the speech text, summary, or video (on Global Voices, Egypt.com, and Owled.com).
-This means that in almost half of the threads examined (13 out of 30), the DOT's participation was only by posting either a summary or the full text (in written or video form) of Obama's speech.
+Eighteen of the thirty threads were begun by DOT users, and the rest by other users.
+Seventeen threads out of 30 contain at least one post by both the DOT and other users, with the DOT taking an average of 2.77 days and a median of 2 days to respond to posts by other users (the sites are: Egypt Sons, Al-Saha, Aljazeera, Maktoob, RT, Moheet, Yabdoo, PALDF, and National Kuwait).
+Seven threads were started by the DOT through posting either the text of the speech or a summary or video of it, and have responses from other users but no other DOT posts (the sites are: Egypt Sons, Al-Saha, Ikbis, Youtube, Alsharq Alawsat, Flickr, and Maktoob).
+Three threads were started by the DOT through posting the speech but have no posts by other users (on Maktoob, Montada, and Maghress).
+And on three threads started by other users, the only posts by the DOT are of the speech text, summary or video (on Global Voices, Egypt.com, and Qwled.com).
+This means that in almost half of the threads examined (13 out of 30), the DOT's participation was only through posting either a summary or the full text (in written or video form) of Obama's speech.

 The frequency of DOT participation in threads started by other users has been largely minimal.
-For example, on Al-Saha, there are 16 threads about the Obama speech, only two of which have DOT posts, while on PALDF, out of 49 threads about the speech, only one has a DOT post.
+For example, on Al-Saha, there are 16 threads about the Obama speech, only 2 of which have DOT posts, while on PALDF, out of 49 threads about the speech, only one has a DOT post.
 The exception is aljazeeratalk.net, where one thread started by the DOT has 290 responses, which include lengthy replies by the DOT, responding to individual users.

 Content analysis was used to determine the stance, type of rhetoric, and tone used in each post, and to determine what themes are discussed by the posts.
-This methodology follows the model developed by Hassan, Qazvinian, and Radev whereby attitudes in online discussion sentences as opposed to individual words are identified.
+This methodology follows the model developed by Hassan, Qazvinian, and Radev (2010) whereby attitudes in online discussion sentences as opposed to individual words are identified.
 Stance was characterized as positive, negative, or neutral.
-Rhetoric was characterized
+Rhetoric was characterized as emotional, "logical" (i.e., relying on facts), or religious, or any combination of those categories; and tone was characterized as dismissive, refuting, accepting, ridiculing, engaging, condescending, or a combination of these categories.